Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 1. Read the content under *Review and confirm your changes* and select **Confirm** to apply the changes and then select **Done** to finish.

-### Task 3: Preparing the Microsoft Defender XDR workspace

-In this task, you will prepare the Microsoft Defender XDR workspace by setting up the required configurations.

-1. On the **Microsoft Defender** portal, from the navigation menu, select **Home** from the left.

-    >**Note:** You may need to scroll all the way to the top of the menu.

-1. On the **Home** portal page, the **Get your SIEM and XDR in one place** banner is displayed.

-1. Scroll down the menu items to **Assets** and select **Devices**.

-1. The process to deploy the Defender XDR workspace should start and you should see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
-We're preparing new spaces for your data and connecting them.** It will take approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it is required for the next Lab.*

-   >**Note:** If the message **"Hang on!
-We're preparing new spaces for your data and connecting them"** does not appear, or if the **"Settings > Microsoft Defender XDR > Account"** page opens but you see **"Failed to load data storage location.
-Please try again later"**, select **"Alert service settings"** from the **"General"** menu.
-Alternatively, go to the navigation menu, scroll down to the **"Assets"** section, and select **"Devices"**.

-1. When the new space is completed successfully, you will see the Microsoft Defender XDR General settings for Account, Email notifications, Alert service settings, Permissions and Roles, and Streaming API.
-You will also see **Preview Features** turned on.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Hit the Validate button for the corresponding task.
 You can proceed to the next task if you receive a success message.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.